Integer-Ctrl/thesis-fhofer/README.md

 - CHATNOIR_API_KEY

 ### Dataset Segmentation (serial)
-To preprocess the documents of the source dataset run `code/passage_chunker/passage_chunker_serial.py`. \
+To preprocess the documents of the source dataset run the following scripts:
+1. `code/src/init_folderstructure.py`
+2. `code/src/passage_chunker/passage_chunker_serial.py`. \
+3. `code/src/build_index/build_index.py`
-If you are using slurm you can just submit `sbatch code/passage-chunker.sh` to your job manager.
+If you are using slurm you can just submit `sbatch code/src/passage-chunker.sh` to your job manager.
 - **WARNING**: Configure the loading of the _venv_ before submitting `passage-chunker.sh`:
    ```
    # Load Python virtual environment